 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-This Portland State University course is sponsored by the City of Portland Bureau of Transportation
+A Portland State University course sponsored by the Portland Bureau of Transportation

-Local traffic and transportation issues, transportation options, and how to get things done in your neighborhood are the focus of this well-respected, ten-week university course, now in its 28th year.
+Local traffic and transportation issues, transportation options, and how to get things done in your neighborhood are the focus of this ten-week university course, now in its 28th year.

 What: A 10-week course sponsored by PBOT and PSU's Urban Studies Program

-Who: Designed for the neighborhood activist, new or experienced, who wants to make a difference in traffic and transportation issues in Portland.
-Open to Portland residents only.
+Who: Designed for Portland residents who want to make a difference in traffic and transportation issues in the city.

 Over 1,000 Portland residents have taken this popular class and learned how to negotiate the maze of traffic and transportation agencies and issues.
 Here's your chance to hear about how you can make a difference by developing a class project focused on a transportation issue.
 You will get consultation and guidance from professionals during the process.
-Class speakers include policy and decision makers, planners, and engineers from TriMet, Metro, and PBOT.
-The class is facilitated by Rick Gustafson, transportation planning consultant and former Metro executive officer.
+Class speakers include policy and decision makers, planners, and engineers from TriMet, Metro, PBOT, and more.

 Limited space is available for the 10-week class during the fall term.
-Full scholarships are available to qualified City of Portland residents for the non-credit course.
-Deadline for scholarship application is 8/31/18, however the class fills quickly and you are encouraged to apply as soon as possible.
+Full scholarships are available to Portland residents for the non-credit course.
+Deadline for scholarship application is Aug.
+31, 2018, however the class fills quickly and you are encouraged to apply as soon as possible.

 To register for credit class full-time PSU students: Register as you would for any other undergraduate or graduate PSU course.

 Classes are live-streamed and recorded to allow for remote participation.
 If you are registered to take the class and are participating remotely, you are encouraged to ask questions or leave comments using the "Live Chat" link below.
 Class organizers and speakers will field the questions during class time.
 This feature is reserved for registered participants only, however anyone is welcome to watch the class recordings.